 A simple healthy recipe for Roasted Mustard Seed White Fish with Potato-Brussel Sprout Hash, a quick and easysheet-pan dinner that is full of flavor.
 Can be made with salmon, cod, halibut or mahi-mahi!

-Here’s a quick and healthy Sheet Pan Dinner – Roasted Mustard Seed White Fish with Potato-Brussel Sprout Hash, simple, fast and full of flavor.
-What I love about this is how fast this comes together, with very little clean up at the end.
-This would pair well the Everyday Kale Slaw...give it try and see what you think!
+Here’s a quick and healthy Sheet Pan Dinner – Roasted Mustard Seed White Fish with a Potato-Brussel Sprout Hash, simple, fast and full of flavor.
+What I love about this is how easy this comes together, with very little clean up at the end.
+This would pair well the Everyday Kale Slaw... give it try and see what you think!

 For more Make Life Simple, Sheet Pan Dinners be sure to go here!

 This morning as I type, it’s unusually quiet here in Seville, Spain, except for the church bells echoing throughout the city.
 This place came alive like no other last night, buzzing with energy and people here to see all the Christmas festivities.

 We started off in Morocco a couple of weeks ago, slowly making our way up North, and what an adventure it has been.
 Filled with ups and downs, like everywhere I suppose.
 One of my happiest moments was looking up at the stars in the Sahara Desert, so bright and endless.
 In the morning, the golden sunrise filled every corner of my heart.